raynamharris/DissociationTest/UNIXworkflow/04_kallisto.md

 done
 ~~~

-Now launch the job.
-Here, we have to use kallisto stored in someone's personal directory.
+### Option 1: Submit a job on Stampede.
+Then create the launcher script.
+Kallisto is not a TACC supported module, so we must use the version of Kallisto that was build by TACC user "wallen" and stored in his public directory.

 ~~~ {.bash}
 launcher_creator.py -t 1:00:00 -j 04_kallistoquant.cmds -n 04_kallistoquant -l 04_kallistoquant.slurm -A NeuroEthoEvoDevo -q largemem -m 'module use -a /work/03439/wallen/public/modulefiles; module load gcc/4.9.1; module load hdf5/1.8.15; module load zlib/1.2.8; module load kallisto/0.42.3'